rbbbj/MVVMRxSwift/README.md

+## Features

-Example of MVVM using RxSwift for data binding.
+* Example of MVVM using RxSwift for data binding.
-Uses Clean Architecture principles.
+* Uses Clean Architecture principles.
+* Uses Coordinator Pattern.

 ## To Do:

-- Implement Coordinator pattern.
 - Add more paths from JSONPlaceholder.
 - Change into Split View Controller.
 - Add Unit Tests.